grafana/loki/docs/sources/getting-started/get-logs-into-loki.md

           __path__: /var/log/*log
     ```

-    The seven lines under `scrape_configs` are what send the logs that Loki generates to Loki, which then outputs them in the command line and http://localhost:3100/metrics.
+    The seven lines under `scrape_configs` are what send the logs that promtail generates to Loki, which then outputs them in the command line and http://localhost:3100/metrics.

     Copy the seven lines under `scrape_configs`, and then paste them under the original job.
 You can instead edit the original seven lines.